oraibalmegdadi/LandsatClassification_CNN/README.md

 ##  This is a supervised ML approach (using labelled data to train the model)
-!['Multispectral training data and its corresponding binary built-up layer'](imag1.png) Multispectral training data and its corresponding binary built-up layer
+!['Multispectral training data and its corresponding binary built-up layer'](imag1.png) **Multispectral training data and its corresponding binary built-up layer

+The used libraries:
+- pyrsgis — to read and write GeoTIFF
+- scikit-learn — for data pre-processing and accuracy checks
+- numpy — for basic array operations
+- Tensorflow — to build the neural network model